zac-heisey/team-business/_pages/car.md

 ### **THE SIMULATION PROCESS**

 As employees of a car manufacturing division, teams are challenged with achieving targets set by management.
-Competing 7-10 membere teams, fight to ensure they are not the least profitable division, which will be forced to close down.
+Competing teams, fight to ensure they are not the least profitable division, which will be forced to close down.

 <div style="display:flex; flex-wrap:wrap; justify-content:space-around;">
 <div class="car-program" style="width:400px;">